Jack Nicklaus Rookie Card

 The 1977-79 Sportscaster Jack Nicklaus card is an oversized card from a mail-order set of cards that contains both sport and non-sport cards.
-It’s a cool Nicklaus card, but I would can’t consider it a rookie because of the Barratt & Co. and Panini cards that were released so much sooner.
+It’s a cool Nicklaus card, but I wouldn’t consider it a rookie because of the Barratt & Co. and Panini cards that were released so much sooner.
 Also of note, there were several printings of this card.
-Also of note, there were three print runs of this card – A, B, and C. There are also other Sportscaster cards that feature a photo of Nicklaus such as “The World Cup” and “The Masters” card.
+Also of note, there were three print runs of this card — A, B, and C. There are also other Sportscaster cards that feature a photo of Nicklaus such as “The World Cup” and “The Masters” cards.

 Shop for the 977-79 Sportscaster Jack Nicklaus on eBay (affiliate link)

 Jack Nicklaus is widely regarded as the greatest golfer of all time.
 You will find people who say Tiger Woods is the greatest, but if you’re measuring career accomplishments Woods is a distant second.
 Jack Nicklaus was the dominant golfer during the 1960s and 1970s winning 73 PGA Tour events and 18 major championships.
 In addition to the 18 first-place finishes in majors, he finished second and astounding 19 times.
 No other player in history can match Nicklaus’ sustained level of excellence.
 Here’s a list of some of his career accomplishments.

 - U.S. Amateur champion in 1959 and 1961

 - 4 time U.S. Open champion (1962, 1967, 1972, 1980)

 - 6 time Masters Tournament champion (1963, 1965, 1966, 1972, 1975, 1986)